Sinclair-Dee/Synthesis-System-for-Heterogenous-FPGA/Technology_Mapping/README.md

-# Synthesis-System-for-Heterogenous-FPGA
+# Technology-Mapping-for-Heterogenous-FPGA
-Synthesis System for Heterogenous FPGA based on iVerilog and ABC
+Technology Mapping for Heterogenous FPGA based on ABC